 - The theory leads us to expect that when the highest-energy gamma rays reach us from extremely distant supernova, they should be less red-shifted in proportion to the difference in time between the arrival of the gamma rays and the remaining wavelengths divided by the travel time of the longer wavelengths.

 Up until now, our intuitions about the world have, for the most part, been imprisoned by the confines of four dimensions (three dimensions of space plus one dimension of time).
 Our investigations of the mysteries effects we have observed in Nature have all started from this reference.
-As a consequence, we have tried to explain unexpected effects (like the Moon orbiting the Earth instead of just going straight through space) by inventing “forces” that we have held “responsible” for those effects (in the non-explanatory sense).
-In this process we have restricted our own ontological access.
+As a consequence, we have tried to explain unexpected effects (like the Moon orbiting the Earth instead of just going straight through space) by inventing “forces” that we have held responsible (in the non-explanatory sense) for those effects.
+This process has restricted our ontological access.

 When we hold onto these traditional assumptions about space and time it becomes necessary to awkwardly superimpose equations for four forces on top of our preconceived axiomatic construction in order to retain predictability.
 The problem is that this method of regaining predictability robs us of the ability to explain those effects.
 Einstein interrupted this process by constructing a geometry that included the effects of gravity within his metric.
 Qst extends this approach by introducing an intuitive eleven-dimensional vacuum geometry (nine space dimensions and two time dimensions).
 So far this geometry appears to have the ability to contain Nature’s strange characteristics (the effects traditionally assigned to the four forces).
-To more rigorously determine whether or not those geometric characteristics fully account for the effects we have observed, a full mathematical formalism of the axiomatic structure will have to be completed — a project that is underway.
+To more rigorously determine whether or not those geometric characteristics fully account for the effects we have observed, we are working to complete a full mathematical formalism of the axiomatic structure.

 This picture gives us intuitive access to Nature’s mysteries by transforming the arcana of general relativity and quantum mechanics into necessary conditions of Nature’s geometric structure.
 Just how precisely qst maps all of Nature’s characteristics is a matter of scientific investigation.
 Before that question is resolved we can be assured that, as an intuitively accessible deductive construction, the model has significant scientific value.
 (Note that we have known for quite some time that Nature does not actually map to Euclidean geometry, nevertheless, the deductive, axiomatic framework known as Euclidean geometry continues to be a very useful and practical tool).

 With an intuitively accessible model big science is no longer only for the professional physicist.
-Whether or not the model of quantum space theory is eventually shown to map Nature with precision, once we are equipped with the eleven-dimensional geometry that Thad describes in his book, all of the biggest questions in physics become reducible to matters that are elegant and simple for anyone to understand.
-Through this new geometry we all become capable of reaching beyond the limits of human senses and participating in the mysteries that extend beyond our historical horizon.
+Whether or not the model of quantum space theory is eventually shown to map Nature with precision, it provides us value because once we are equipped with the eleven-dimensional geometry of a superfluid vacuum, the biggest questions in physics gain elegant and simple analogies that anyone can understand.

 why it is needed